mwolfunisg/martinwolf.github.io/README.md

-I am a Research Economist at the [Web3 Foundation](https://web3.foundation/) in Zug.
-I analyze incentives in blockchain markets and in cryptographic protocols.
+I am an Assistant Professor of Economics at the [University of St. Gallen](https://www.unisg.ch).

 I am a microeconomist by training.
 My main interests are in contract theory, contest theory, and auction theory.
+I also analyze incentives in blockchain markets and in cryptographic protocols.

-I am affiliated with the [Zurich Center for Market Design](https://www.marketdesign.uzh.ch) and the [Institute of Economics](https://fgn.unisg.ch) at the University of St. Gallen.
+I am affiliated with the [Zurich Center for Market Design](https://www.marketdesign.uzh.ch).

 ### Publications
 - [Risk Aversion in Share Auctions: Estimating Import Rents from TRQs in Switzerland](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3397027).